freddieduffield/knowledge-portfolio/CS/think-like-programmer.md

-# Think Like a Programmer
+plan # Think Like a Programmer

 1. Always have a plan
 2. restate the problem